hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/install/checking-for-in-progress-installations.md

 {
     if(IsDeviceInstallInProgress()) {
         //
-        // We don&#39;t want to start right now.
+        // We don't want to start right now.
 Instead, our
         // device co-installer will invoke this application
         // (if necessary) during finish-install processing.
         //
         return -1;